theupdateframework/taps/POUFs/reference-POUF/pouf1.md

   ### snapshot.json
   The snapshot.json file is signed by the snapshot role.
 It lists the version
-     numbers of all metadata on the repository, excluding timestamp.json and mirrors.json.
-For the root role, the hash(es), size, and version number are listed.
+     numbers of the top-level targets metadata and all delegated targets metadata on the repository.

      The "signed" portion of snapshot.json is as follows: